sureshmelvinsigera/ecommerce-project/README.md

 #### shoppingcart class
 This class provides utility methods for shopping cart-related tasks.
 Such as, adding new products to the shopping cart, current cart lookup, and checkout.
 When the user selects the checkout method, it created a new instance of the order class.
 In the OOP paradigm, this is a relationship known as has a relationship.

+#### payment_interface class
+The payment interface is an abstract class, which means there is no actual implementation that takes place inside this file.
+The payment class must employ inheritance and implement all the abstract methods specified in this class structure.

+#### payment class
+This class provides utility methods for payment-related tasks.
+This class inherits its basic characteristics from the payment_interface class by utilizing the OOP concept known as `is an association`.
+This class must implement all the abstract methods or else it will cause an error.